Continuing professional development as a management consultant

 In addition to formal career development opportunities, good consulting firms will ensure that you feel supported within your organisation from day one.
 Following your initial induction period, you should find a number of additional support mechanisms in place.

-Your personal contacts and reputation can make a huge difference to your career progression – consulting is very much a profession where your individual contributions within teams count and are rewarded.
-You should take advantage of the fact that you will be working with colleagues at all levels of the firm and remember that your fellow graduates could be leaders of the future.
+Networking is important in consulting: your personal contacts and reputation can make a huge difference to your career progression.
+You’ll need to take advantage of the fact that you’ll be working with colleagues at all levels within the firm – and that your fellow graduates could be the leaders of the future.